Remembering Paul Allen: In the beginning, there was Traf-O-Data and Hendrix

 While Gates, through the enormous Bill & Melinda Gates Foundation, has become synonymous with global health and development, Allen, too, is well-known for work in this area.

-Guy Palmer, a professor of pathology and infectious diseases at WSU’s Allen School for Global Animal Health, said Allen funded work in East Africa to bring human deaths from rabies under control.
+Guy Palmer, a professor of pathology and infectious diseases at Washington State University’s Allen School for Global Animal Health, said Allen funded work in East Africa to bring human deaths from rabies under control.
 Thousands of children once died every year in Africa after being bitten by rabid dogs; Allen, through WSU, helped fund efforts to vaccinate dogs and to set up clinics to treat people if they do get bitten.

 He also funded efforts to vaccinate African livestock against diseases, Palmer said.
 Healthier livestock helps improve a farmer’s income, and families often used the extra money to for books and schooling to educate their girls.
-“He understood those linkages amazingly well,” said Palmer
+“He understood those linkages amazingly well,” Palmer said.

 In 2014, Allen contributed $100 million to efforts to control an outbreak of Ebola in West Africa.
 He also sought to protect African elephants, financing a census and programs to combat trafficking in ivory.

-Palmer, who has traveled often to East Africa for his work at WSU, said that during every visit people would come up to him and offer their thanks to “Mr. Paul Allen,” in a formal, reverential tone.
+Palmer, who has traveled often to East Africa, said that during every visit people would come up to him and offer their thanks to “Mr. Paul Allen,” in a formal, reverential tone.

 Closer to home, Allen gave millions to protect old-growth forests.